nim-lang/Nim/readme.md

 on [Freenode](irc://irc.freenode.net/nimrod) in #nimrod.

 ## License
-The compiler is licensed under the GPLv2 license, the standard library is licensed under the LGPL license with a linking exception so that you can link to it statically.
+The compiler and the standard library is licensed under the MIT license, except for some modules where the documentation suggests otherwise.
 This means that you can use any license for your own programs developed with Nimrod, allowing you to create commercial applications.

 Read copying.txt for more details.